Preparing Your Website Redesign Project Plan

-So you are going to have a website built?
-You need to decide on the individual or team that is going to do the build for you.
-Before you speak to one service provider or ask for one referral, do yourself a favor and answer the following questions:
+You are going to have a new website built.
+You need to decide on the individual or team that is going to do the build and design for you.

-A developer is going to try to sell you on the platform they know best and this is fine if you have no preference.
-However, if you have a preference, make it known up front and be sure your developer or team is not learning on your dime.
+A developer is going to try to sell you on the platform they know best, and this is fine if you have no preference.
+However, if you have a preference, such as what your existing website is built on, make it known upfront and be sure your developer or team are experts in this platform.

 Custom designs allow you to define exactly what you want your website to look like and how you want it to function.
 However, this process can be timely and cost significantly more than an off-the-shelf theme option.

 Ask your developer/designer how they approach the theming of their websites and what that means to cost, timeline, support, performance, and future scalability.

 3. Is my website going to do something unique, complex, or special?